Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Conclusion

 \section{Conclusion}

 In this work, we explore whether current LLMs possess a significant Theory-of-Mind (ToM) capacity that distinguishes human intelligence from other animals: understanding others' independent knowledge states and predicting their corresponding actions.
-We carefully design two tasks for evaluation: Implausible Knowledge Detection (IKD) and Knowledge-sensitive Next-Action Prediction (KNP).
+We carefully design two tasks for evaluation: Knowledge-sensitive Next-Action Prediction (KNP) and Implausible Knowledge Detection (IKD).
 Based on experimental exploration using our proposed benchmarks, most leading LLMs show near-random performance in this area, with a significant gap compared to humans.
 This finding highlights the need for future research.